monome/docs/grid/studies/processing/index.md

 }
 ```

-It's just drawing some lines.
 Some code is added throughout the file to set up drawing and gently fade everything on each redraw.

 ### 3.4 Cutting

-*See grid\_studies\_3_4.pde for this step.*
+*See `grid_studies_3_4.pde` for this step.*

 We will now use the bottom row to dynamically cut the playback position.
 First let's add a position display to the last row, which will be inside `draw()`: